Expert opinion

 Source: chapter 4, Modern Photography.

-Eight Bottles still available
+Eight Bottles is still available

 About Stuart Bennett